-The following table sets forth compensation paid to each director who is not a named executive officer who served during the year ended June 30, 2019.
+The following table sets forth compensation paid to each director who is not a named executive officer (as described below) and who served during the year ended June 30, 2019.

 Name Fees Earned or Paid in Cash (\$) All Other Compensation (\$) Total (\$) Victoria Gavrilenko 45,000(1) 45,000 (1) Consists of salary paid to Ms. Gavrilenko for her services as our Operations Manager.